 Beyond the basics, focus on creating an atmosphere where employees feel valued and recognized beyond just financial compensation.
 Emphasize the importance of a healthy work-life balance to show that you care about your employees' overall well-being.

-4. Foster a sense of purpose
+4. Foster a Sense of Purpose

 Inspiring a sense of purpose in your employees is vital.
 Avoid treating them as interchangeable units; instead, help them see the value and impact of their work.
 When employees understand how their roles contribute to the organization’s goals, they are more likely to feel connected and engaged.